hritikchokker/data-structures-and-algorithms/README.md

 - Rearrange an array with O(1) extra space
 - Rearrange Array Alternately
 - Count divisors of product of array elements
+- Find element occuring once when all other are present thrice